AroliSG/neutralinojs-reactjs-with-ts-template/README.md

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Neutralinojs documentation](https://neutralino.js.org/docs/).
 To learn React, check out the [React documentation](https://reactjs.org/).